alexrutar/texproject/README.md

 In order to use these features, [git](https://git-scm.com/), along with the [GitHub CLI](https://cli.github.com/), must be installed and properly authenticated.

 > **_WARNING:_** The commands in this section will create and modify repositories and continuous integration on your GitHub account.
-> Make sure you understand what they are doing before you run the commands locally!

 In a new project without an initialized `.git` repo, run the command
 ```